Legendrian knots and constructible sheaves: Different views of a Legendrian invariant

 Note that although the top region is labelled by a three-term chain complex, its cohomology is concentrated in only two degrees.
 In fact, almost every object of this form is quasi-isomorphic to one where every chain complex is concentrated in two degrees.
 The exception is when $\beta = 0$ and $d_1$ is the column vector $(1,1,-1)$.

 The above description cannot extend to a globally legible diagram, because we would be forced to put the complex $[0 \to k \stackrel{\alpha}{\to} k]$ in the noncompact region, and then at the bottom right cusp, the identity map on this complex would have to factor through $[0 \to k \stackrel{\alpha}{\to} k] \to [0\to 0 \to k]$.
-In fact, it can be shown that not all objects of this form admit legible diagrams.
+In fact we suspect that this issue cannot be repaired by increasing the complexity of the legible diagram between the dashed lines (without changing the quasi-isomorphism type) --- i.e.~that not all objects of this form admit legible diagrams.